 Like any skill, emotional intelligence takes practice.
 Therefore, organizations should create a culture where employees and managers alike can practice and perfect their emotional intelligence.

-Remember what we said about the ineffectiveness of stomping your feet to get employees to follow?
-This is especially true when it comes to matters of emotion.
-It can be hard to change how we handle situations emotionally, so you must first help your employees see the vision of why you’re asking them to stretch themselves before they’ll be willing to do so.
+Remember what we said about the ineffectiveness of using threats to get employees to follow?
+This is especially true when it comes to changing employees’ emotional habits.
+Emotions are stubborn, so you must first help your employees see the vision of why you’re asking them to stretch themselves before they’ll be willing to do so.

 Set Goals to Increase Emotional Intelligence

 After you’ve helped your people catch the vision, actively work to increase emotional intelligence among your workforce.

 Stress the importance of actions like empathetic communication and open feedback, and then set goals at every level (e.g., organization, department, team, and individual) that can be attached to one of the five emotional intelligence pillars.

 Here are some examples of what these goals could look like:

 - Identify your emotional triggers and discuss them with your teammates